Fibrations of $\infty$-categories: Introduction

 \subsection{Main results}

 We now precisely articulate the main results of this work.
-To state them we give the following definition and basic results from~\cite{flagged}. \begin{definition}[\cite{flagged}] A \emph{flagged $\infty$-category} is a surjective functor $\cG \to \cC$ from an $\infty$-groupoid to an $\infty$-category.
-For $(\cG\to \cC)$ a flagged $\infty$-category, its \emph{underlying $\infty$-groupoid} is $\cG$, while its \emph{underlying $\infty$-category} is $\cC$.
+To state them we give the following definition and basic results from~\cite{flagged}. \begin{definition}[\cite{flagged}] A \emph{flagged $\infty$-category} is a functor $\cG \to \cC$ from an $\infty$-groupoid $\cG$ to an $\infty$-category $\cC$ which is {\it surjective}, i.e., for which every object in $\cC$ is equivalent to one in the image of $\cG$.
+For $\cG\to \cC$ a flagged $\infty$-category, its \emph{underlying $\infty$-groupoid} is $\cG$, while its \emph{underlying $\infty$-category} is $\cC$.
 The $\infty$-category of flagged $\infty$-categories is the full $\infty$-subcategory of arrows

 consisting of the flagged $\infty$-categories.

 \end{definition}

 \begin{theorem}[\cite{flagged}] Evaluation at the target defines a left adjoint in a localization